quchen/articles/README.md

 - [Write yourself a Brainfuck in an hour][bf-tut] implements a very simple [Brainfuck][bf] interpreter in Haskell, with plenty of room to go on afterwards.
-- [Install GHC from zero][local-ghc] is the advanced version of [install_haskell_platform_manually.md][hp] from above: it guides through the installation of self-compiled GHC plus standard libraries and tools from nothing.